bostrot/senpaiclub/_posts/2022-10-23-create-a-typescript-project-with-vscode.md

 ---
 layout: post
-title: 'Part 1: Create a TypeScript project with VSCode'
+title: "Part 1: Create a TypeScript project with VSCode"
-date: '2022-10-23 09:16:37'
+date: 2022-10-23 09:16:37
 tags:
   - tutorial
   - typescript
   - development
 ---

 It is pretty easy to create a TypeScript project but the problem (at least for me) is the configuration with VSCode in order for the debugger works.
 Following I have fetched some configuration that helps create a TypeScript project and configure VSCode in order that you can simply use your regular shortcuts to start debugging it.